kegbird/agraph/README.md

 ![alt text](https://raw.githubusercontent.com/KegBird/ProjectMobidev/master/Images/marker.jpeg)

 The marker image is in "/Image/marker.jpeg".

+Graphs are positioned in front of the marker, in this way:

 To plot graph with AGraph you must first tap on the add button, in the bottom right of the screen.